PrivSec-dev/privsec.dev/content/resources.md

 ### Bad Resources

-These resources spread a significant amount of misinformation, poorly researched claims, and fear-uncertainy-doubt, yet is somehow very popular.
+These resources spread a significant amount of misinformation, poorly researched claims, and fear-uncertainy-doubt.

 NAME | NOTES |
 | :--- | :--- |